-Power for the facility will be taken from an existing 69 kilovolt (kV) power line feeding the existing Johnson Camp Mine located on the north side of I-10.
+Power for the facility will be taken from an existing 69 kilovolt power line feeding the existing Johnson Camp Mine located on the north side of I-10.
 The existing power line is owned by the Sulfur Springs Valley Electric Cooperative Inc. located in Willcox, Arizona.
-The power line approaches the plant site along the eastern boundary of Section 31.
+The power line approaches the plant site along the eastern boundary of Section 31 shown on Figure 4-2.
 A tap will be taken from the existing power line and a short, 0.3-mile power line will be constructed to connect to the plant main electrical substation, located near the EW building.

-Fresh well water will be taken from existing wells and mine shafts on the Johnson Camp property and pumped to an existing 500,000 gallon fresh water/fire water storage tank located on Water Tank hill.
+Fresh well water will be taken from existing wells and mine shafts on the Johnson Camp property and pumped to an existing 500,000 gallon fresh water/fire water storage tank located on Water Tank Hill at the JCM site.
 The lower 300,000 gallons in the storage tank will be reserved for fire water.
-Fresh water for plant use will be taken from the storage tank above this reserve level for fire suppression.
-An additional 10,000 gallon potable water tank will be provided to service the potable water system.
+Process water for plant use will be taken from the storage tank above this reserve level for fire suppression.
+The JCM site has an existing potable water system.
+The Gunnison site will be served by an additional 7,000 gallon potable water tank and chlorination system, which will use a water supply well to be constructed east of the operation during Stage 2 development.